USS Implicit (AM-455): Supporting Vietnam operations

 Returning to Long Beach, the ship prepared for another Far Eastern deployment, this time in support of the American advisory effort in South Vietnam.
 Sailing 2 January 1962 for this embattled country, Implicit first participated in SEATO maneuvers and then moved to various ports in South Vietnam to assist in training officers and men.
 She returned to Long Beach from South Vietnam 17 August 1962.

-Joint exercises with the Taiwanese Navy
+Joint exercises with the Republic of China Navy

 Implicit resumed a schedule of underway training and fleet exercises out of Long Beach until her next deployment, sailing with her division 3 January 1964.
-Stopping at Guam and Midway Island en route, she arrived off Formosa for mine-warfare exercises in March.
+Stopping at Guam and Midway Island en route, she arrived off Taiwan for mine-warfare exercises in March.
 In May she returned to the Formosa Strait for a second operation, in which the ship acted under a Chinese Nationalist division commander in a demonstration of cooperation and smooth combined operations.
 Following her second SEATO exercise in the Pacific, Implicit resumed to Long Beach 28 July 1964 for a yard overhaul and readiness tactics and training along the coast of California.